There are different reasons for leaving the NDIS. This might happen if you’re no longer eligible.

 If you’re eligible under the early intervention requirements, your support needs are more likely to change.
 We’ll check each time we reassess your plan whether you still meet the early intervention requirements.

-If you’ve benefitted from early intervention supports, you might have built your skills and increased your capacity so that you may no longer need NDIS supports.
+If you’ve benefitted from early intervention NDIS supports, you might have built your skills and increased your capacity.
+You may no longer need NDIS supports.

 If you no longer meet the early intervention requirements, we’ll check if you meet the disability requirements.